OpenVoiceOS/.github/README.md

 Strategy: 3-staged
   - Manually propose a testing start or automatically with setting "Conventional Commits" (optionally as PR)
+    - Kickoff PR: If the testing phase of the release should start right away or being time-delayed (starting when PR is merged).
+Input `kickoff_pr` (true/false)
   - Manually conclude testing phase, propose a stable release (PR)
   - Publishing of a stable release (on merge) and feed back the changes to the dev branch